Communication that Empowers

 Teacher: “Hi Robbie, of course, I’d be happy to help you.
 It’s clear you really are taking this seriously and want to excel moving forward; taking initiative is a great life skill.
 You’re really trying to move forward in a positive way, and I’m always happy to help.
 Where would you like to start?”

 Do you see how the teacher is affirming, empowering and building confidence in Robbie all at once with some serious affirmations?
 Recognizing that the student wants to excel, they are building great life skills, they take initiative, they are trying to move forward in a positive direction.
 These are ALL things that Robbie never said, but if you are looking for the positive in what Robbie is trying to do, you can see that he IS trying to get better, he IS trying to take initiative and he is changing.
+And you can see that communication that empowers can be genuine, authentic and engaging.

 In a world where it is often easy to recognize when people or moments are less than, Motivational Interviewing challenges us to change the way we communicate, looking for a person’s strengths and being strategic with our genuine affirmations, it could change a person’s day or their life.